molszanski/iti/snow-splash/README.md

 ### `replaceContainerInstantly`

-When containers are updated react is updated too via hooks
+When containers are updated React is updated too via hooks

 ## API documentation React